-If you want the best possible result based on your capacities when playing poker, avoid all unnecessary distraction.
-The supermarket queue is not the funniest place, but neither is it the optimal environment for gambling about money looking at a cell phone.
+If you want the best possible result based on your capacities when playing poker, you must avoid unnecessary distractions.
+The supermarket queue is not the funniest place, but neither is it the optimal environment for gambling about money through a cell phone.

 There are many possible distractions.
 Listen to music can be positive for some, but to share your attention between the TV and the poker tables aren’t.